sheetalparsa/project-manager/README.md

 This is a React based Project

-  After clonning the project first run below command
+  After clonning the project first run command

 ## `yarn install`